-Topi House is owned and run by Asilia Africa.
-It’s one of three bush homes operated by Asilia within the Greater Mara region – the others are Mara House and Acacia House, both in the northern part of the Mara North Conservancy.
-All provide Asilia’s high-quality service and exceptionally good guiding, but we have singled out Topi House as it is slightly closer to the best wildlife viewing areas.
+Topi House is owned and run by Asilia Africa, and offers Asilia’s high-quality service and exceptionally good guiding.
 Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, use of private vehicle and private guide, vehicle safaris in the Maasai Mara National Reserve, transfers between the house and Ol Kiombo Airstrip, and a laundry service.
 The house is open all year round.

 ACCESS & LOCATION:

 The house is accessed via a brief game drive transfer from Ol Kiombo Airstrip.
 It’s situated in a small acacia forest between the Olare Orok Conservancy and the Maasai Mara National Reserve.

 ACCOMMODATION & FACILITIES AT TOPI HOUSE: